Uninett/Argus/docs/writing-glueservices.rst

 Incidents and the Argus API
 ===========================

 Argus models **Incidents**.
-An incident will, in most cases, be stateful.
-I.e., is either open or closed, and has both a **start timestamp** and an **end timestamp**.
+An incident will, in most cases, be stateful, meaning it's either open or closed, and has both a **start timestamp** and an **end timestamp**.
 An open, stateful incident is represented by a value of ``infinity`` in its end timestamp.
 Stateless incidents are also supported by Argus, but are not given much focus.